CJBlake/feralhosting-freenas_lftp/README.md

   chmod 770 /automaticsetup.sh
   bash /automaticsetup.sh
   ~~~
- 6. Now you can skip to "Setup Cron Job In Freenas " step 6
+ 6. Now you can skip to "Setup ruTorrent to tell Freenas to download once torrent download is completed"

 #### Manual Setup